Musician Carlos Varela seeks to bridge U.S. and Cuban audiences

-TAMPA, Fla.
-Singer-songwriter Carlos Varela, dubbed "The Poet of Havana," has walked a cultural tightrope in Cuba for decades, questioning the island's communist government in his lyrics, while also hitting out at Washington's five-decades-old trade embargo.
+TAMPA, Fla., April 13 Singer-songwriter Carlos Varela, dubbed "The Poet of Havana," has walked a cultural tightrope in Cuba for decades, questioning the island's communist government in his lyrics, while also hitting out at Washington's five-decades-old trade embargo.

 His songs earned him a following on both sides of the Florida Straits despite their Cold War divide.